morkro/atom-emoji-syntax/README.md

 - Define position and spacing of an emoji around the keyword
 - Disable entire languages or only specific keywords

+_This package does not actually add emoji characters to your code—don't worry—your linter or tests won't go crazy!_

 ## Supported Languages :microphone:
 _Note: some screenshots show only a fraction of available emoji per language._